podchasova11/podchasova11/README.md

 -->
 📚 About Me:
-- 🔭 Self learning, independent.
-Proactive and motivated QA.
+- 🔭 Proactive and motivated QA, self learning, independent.
 I’m currently working as a QA engineer.
 - 🌱 I’m currently learning Automation Testing among other things.
 Graduated QA automation.
 - Also focus on Python automation | CI/CD pipelines.
 - 👯 I’m looking to collaborate on Open Source tools such as Selenium, Pytest and Appium.